The Chimes

 He reads.
 The two Gentlemen appear at side, one reading from paper.

-FIRST GENTLEMAN: Wait.
+Wait.
 Here’s the sort of thing you like.
 Pure gloom.
 Here.

 “An unidentified young woman was found Bankside yesterday, drowned, her fair limbs broken, face disfigured.
 Witnesses had seen her on London Bridge, in hot and maddened fury, first cast her infant into the Thames, and then herself.